 FOREST STEWARDSHIP PROGRAM

-Equips landowners with the information and knowledge to sustainably manage their forests for current and future generations.
-Through technical assistance services for private forest landowners, the program supports sustainable forest management and provides forest products, wildlife habitat, clean water and air, renewable energy and recreation.
+Equips landowners with the information needed to sustainably manage their forestlands.
+In providing technical assistance to private forest landowners, state forestry agencies support active forest management, which in turn supports American jobs, wildlife species, clean water and air, renewable energy, and recreational opportunities.
 Download the NASF fact sheet.

-Provides crucial financial and technical assistance to states and local fire departments for wildland fire prevention, detection, and suppression.
-In addition to helping ensure that the nation’s first responders are prepared, the program provides funding to complete hazardous fuels treatments designed to protect local communities from wildland fire and reduce the risk of future fires.
+Provides crucial financial and technical assistance to states and local fire departments for wildland fire mitigation and suppression.
+In addition to helping ensure that the nation’s first responders are properly trained and equipped, the programs support hazardous fuels treatments that help to protect local communities from wildfire.
 Download the NASF fact sheet.

 URBAN AND COMMUNITY FORESTRY PROGRAM

-Enables critical assistance to communities in establishing and managing local urban and community forestry resources.
-The program helps keep trees and forests in our communities healthy, which benefits more than 220 million people—or 83 percent of the population—who live in urban areas in the United States.
+Provides critical assistance to communities for establishing and managing local urban and community forestry resources.
+Put simply, this program helps keep trees and forests in our communities healthy.
+Our urban and community tree canopies benefit more than 220 million people—or 83 percent of the population—in the United States.
 Download the NASF fact sheet.